MADURAI | MEENAKSHI AMMAN TEMPLE | PLACES TO VISIT & TOUR PACKAGES

 At a distance of 464 km from Chennai, 136 km from Trichy, 169 km from Thanjavur, 170 km from Rameswaram, 114 km from Kodaikanal & 209 km from Coimbatore, Madurai is the third largest city in Tamilnadu and one of the most famous centers of pilgrimage in India and also the prime site of heritage in Tamil Nadu.
-The city is very well known for Madurai Meenakshi Temple and is one of the top Places to visit in Tamilnadu.
+The city is very well known for Madurai Meenakshi Temple and and among the must include places in your Tamilnadu tour packages.

 Situated on the banks of the River Vaigai, Madurai is also referred to as Athens of the East and Temple Town.
 Madhurai is the oldest continually inhabited city in the Indian peninsula, with a history dating all the way back to the Sangam period of the pre-Christian era.
 It has been inhabited since at least the 3rd century BCE.
 It is considered as the cultural capital of Tamilnadu.

 Madurai was the seat of power of the Pandyan Empire.
 It was built by the Pandyan king Kulasekhara and was the capital city of the great Pandya kings of South India.
 It was later ruled by Cholas, Later Pandyas, Madurai Sultanate, Vijayanagara, Madurai Nayaks and finally British.
 Pandyas and Nayaks contributed enormously to the development of Meenakshi Amman Temple and Madurai city.

 Meenakshi Amman Temple (known as Madhurai Meenakshi) is the biggest landmark of Madurai.
 It is one of the largest temples in India.
 The temple has a stunning architecture and a significant testimony for Vishwakarma Brahmins for their master architecture in sculpting this temple.
 The core city of Madurai is built parallel to the streets of Madhurai Temple.